 Feeling unsafe and with the risk of the wrath of a parent or caregiver, the fawn trauma response kicks in and the child shape shifts, agrees and conforms because it was too painful to be yourself.

 According to Dr Swartz, because a fawn response involves reading the social and emotional cues of others to attend to their needs, it also involves becoming “cut off” from your own needs.

 From a polyvagal perspective, there is an over-reliance upon the ventral vagal circuit or social nervous system for the purpose of appeasing others.
 There’s also reliance on the evolutionary older circuit of the vagus nerve called the dorsal vagal complex.

 This primitive strategy engages the parasympathetic nervous system to immobilise the defensive strategies of fight or flight.
 This is important for survival when there is no way to escape an unsafe situation.
 Over time, relying upon these vagal pathways can lead you to feel exhausted, depleted, or burnt out.

 If you identify with this response, there are ways to heal by reconnecting with yourself.

-You can reconnect to that part of yourself was was silenced and attune to it.
-Don’t forget that when you were a childhood, you may have needed these behaviours to survive; but, now can be different from then.
+You can reconnect to the part of yourself that was silenced and attune to it.
+Don’t forget that when you were a child, you may have needed these behaviours to survive; but, now can be different from then.
 Now, you can learn to take better care of yourself and set healthier boundaries with others.